george-chou/CRROG/README.md

 b) Students or graduates who do not know how to create a resume, like newly graduated university students;<br>
 c) Students or graduates who are tired of typing or creating their resumes;<br>
 d) Students or graduates whose resumes are frequently updated;<br>
-e) Companies looking to recruit students from the University of Sydney;
+e) Companies looking to recruit students from the University of Sydney.

 ### 2 Significances